dev-academy-programme/student-prep/accounts.md

 2. Choose a username that:
     - includes your name
     - is something you'll be happy for employers to see
-    - Is snake-case (all lowercase letters with words separated by hyphens, i.e. firstname-lastname).
+    - Is snake-case (all lowercase letters with words separated by hyphens i.e. `firstname-lastname`)
 3. Add photo and name in [account settings](https://github.com/settings/profile)
 4. Check your email and click the validation link